scality/cloudserver/lib/bucket.js.Design.md

 The bucket API is a very simple API with 4 functions:

 PUTObject(): add a key in the bucket
-GETObject(): get a key in the bucket
+GETObject(): get a key from the bucket
 DELETEObject(): delete a key from the bucket GETBucketListObjects(): perform the complex bucket listing AWS search function with various flavors.
 This function returns a response in a ListBucketResult object.